 I love the fact that coconuts contain so much water.
-Makes sense, remembering how often contestants on “Survivor” would drink coconuts to hydrate themselves.
+Makes sense, remembering how often contestants on “Survivor” would drink coconuts to keep hydrated.

 Comparing Coconut Milk to Cow Milk:

 Coconut milk has more Niacin, Iron and Copper.
-But it also has more calories and fat than cow milk.
-I find this interesting, as I find Coconut milk to be rather light, and enjoy it as an alternative to cows milk because it feels lighter and healthier to me.
+But it also has more calories and fat.
+That said, I still enjoy coconut milk as an alternative to cows milk because it feels lighter and healthier to me.

-So, it really depends on you and what you need.
+So, it really depends on you.
 I used to have a digestive reaction to cow dairy, and it got so bad that I had to make a change.
-After a visit to an incredible Indian doctor, I cut out dairy completely.
-I felt so much better.
-I even, to my surprise, cut milk out of my tea and coffee, and just stopped buying it.
+After a visit to an incredible Indian doctor, I cut out dairy completely and felt so much better.
+To my surprise, I even cut milk out of my tea and coffee.
+I stopped buying it all together.
 With my love for yoghurt and fruit breakfasts, I started using coconut milk and cream as an alternative to yoghurt.
-I found myself hooked to coconut.
+I was hooked.

-Now I use coconut for many many many things.
-From face cream, cooking, baking and more.
+Now I use coconut for many things.
+From face cream, hair conditioner, cooking, baking and more.

-In terms of health benefits, coconuts are healthy.
-They are low in sugar, which is a good thing.
+In terms of health benefits, coconuts are low in sugar, which is a good thing.
 They are hydrating, which is another good thing.
-The vitamins and minerals are another plus.
+The vitamins and minerals are additional pluses.